-While the most pressing material risks are those that will crystallise in the short term, we are long-term investors that strive to deliver enduring, responsible wealth creation for our end investors.
+While the most pressing material risks are those that will crystallise in the short term, we are long-term investors that strive to deliver wealth creation responsibly for our end investors.
 This means that our definition of materiality is necessarily wider.
 We believe that a wider range of risks will ultimately become material over a longer timeframe and that we need to engage proactively to mitigate them.
-ESG issues are prioritised at the sector level and we look at material areas of concern for each of the sectors and industries, with an overlay of material ESG issues by region.
-This is done by using both primary and external research, as well as insights from EOS.
-Relevant ESG issues - whether macroeconomic risks or those specific to that company - are then considered on a company-by-company basis, with implications for both inclusion and weighting in an investment portfolio, as well as engagement.
-We disclose our approach to managing climate risk and opportunities on an annual basis in our Climate-related Financial Disclosures Report, which is available on our website.
+Sustainability issues are prioritised at the sector level and we look at material areas of concern for each of the sectors and industries, with an overlay of material ESG issues by region.
+How this is conducted will vary by team.
+We disclose our approach to managing climate risk and opportunities on an annual basis in our Climate-related Financial Disclosures Report, which is available on our Policies & Disclosures page.